Life's better with dogs

-Over our thousands of years of friendship, we've evolved to need, care and respect each other.
+Over our thousands of years of friendship, humans and dogs have evolved to need, care and respect each other.
 But sometimes, particularly when it comes to dogs that freely roam the streets, people can forget that.
 These dogs are often seen as pests which pose a danger to their communities and are often culled or killed.

 Why are dogs in jeopardy?

 Around the world, dogs keep us company and protect us, but this precious relationship is under threat.

 We'll let you know how you can help protect dogs and other animals